csiro-data-school/python/_episodes/09-lists.md

 ## Slice indices have useful defaults

 *   An omitted second index defaults to the size of the list being sliced.
-*   An omitted first index defaults to zero.

 ~~~
 letters[4:] # list elements from position 4 (included) onwards ... start counting from 0!